bgarrido7/feup-sele/README.md

 **Asynchronous Communication System** [here](https://github.com/bgarrido7/feup-sele/tree/master/Project%201)

 Development of an asynchronous communication system composed by several nodes (at least 1 master and 2 slaves).
 Those nodes have the same hardware and should be based in the ATmega328P MCU and MAX485 transceivers.

- **tools used**
+ **Tools used:**
 - Schematic and PCB design: EasyEDA - https://easyeda.com/
 - IDE: PlatformIO + VSCode - https://platformio.org/install/ide?install=vscode
 - Git + GitHub: https://code.visualstudio.com/docs/editor/versioncontrol#_git-support